cenk1cenk2/docker-gitlab-tools/README.md

 The container itself includes everything that is required to run the [gitlab-tools](https://github.com/Salamek/gitlab-tools) like the RabbitMQ and Redis instances, a UWSGI server to host the flask application, and an Nginx instance to stay in front of it.
 The only complementary container required to run the application is the database.

-Due to complications, this application runs on an old version of Debian and Python, but it should cause no problems since this application is designed with it.

 <!-- toc -->

 - [Setup](#setup)